-- You are advised to bring a referral but you do NOT need to have a medical referral to book a consultation with one of our surgeons,
+- You are required to have a referral to see one of our surgeons

-- We do recommend having a referral as it can allow you to claim a small rebate (around $70) on the cost of your first consultation back from Medicare.
+- This may allow you to claim a small rebate (around $70) on the cost of your first consultation back from Medicare.

-- If your surgery is covered by Medicare or private Health insurance, you will need a valid Medicare referral at the time of surgery.
+- If your surgery is covered by Medicare or private Health insurance, you will need a valid Medicare referral at the time of surgery in order to claim.

-- Please note that a GP referral has a validity of 12 months before expiring and a specialist referral only has a 3-month validity.
+- Please note that a General Practitioner (GP) referral has a validity of 12 months before expiring and a specialist referral only has a 3-month validity.

 Do you use Vectra 3D imaging for sizing?

-- Yes, we can use Canfield Vectra 3D or Crisolix imaging during consultations to show you a range of possible outcomes after your procedure.
+- Yes, we can use Vectra 3D during consultations to show you a range of possible outcomes after your procedure.